MinecraftForge/Documentation/docs/datagen/intro.md

   * `TagsProvider` - for tags; override `#registerTags`

 !!! notes
-	An `AdvancementProvider` class does exists, however it is hardcoded for only the vanilla advancements.
+	An `AdvancementProvider` class does exist, however it is hardcoded for only the vanilla advancements.